 Both are classed as electronic payments

 Because EFT is an umbrella term, a wire transfer is considered a specific type of electronic payment.
 Both EFTs and wire transfers can be used to move funds domestically and internationally from one bank account to another using an app or online portal.
-As a result, EFTs and wire transfers both should be considered secure ways to send and receive money.
+As a result, EFTs and wire transfers should both be considered secure ways to send and receive money.
 Wire transfers have a bit more specificity in how they function, which makes them distinct from other kinds of EFTs.

 Convenience